clwillingham/skystone_onbot_hybrid/README.md

 ![Run configurations](https://github.com/clwillingham/skystone_onbot_hybrid/raw/master/runconfigs.png)

 # Why
 By editing code within Android Studio and uploading via OnBotJava's API we can gain the advantages of both solutions.
-Teams can store code locally on there computer, track and maintain code within remotely hosted git repositories and pull the currently running codebase directly from the phone providing both a realtime and long-term collaborative coding environment
+Teams can store code locally on their computer, track and maintain code within remotely hosted git repositories and pull the currently running codebase directly from the phone providing both a realtime and long-term collaborative coding environment

 |                      |   AndroidStudio   |         OnbotJava         |     OnBotHybrid (This Project)     |
 |---------------------:|:-----------------:|:-------------------------:|:----------------------------------:|